SteveLasker/draft-lasker-vcon-lifecycle/README.md

 However, the information must be handled responsibly, giving the involved parties an opportunity to consent to their information being captured, and the ability to revoke consent with the right to be forgotten.

 Multiple regulations, including the US born [California Consumer Protection Act (CCPA)][CCPA] and the EU born [General Data Protection Regulation (GDPR)][GDPR] outline requirements for entities to responsibly use and dispose of PII information upon request.

 This draft provides an overview of the requirements and a workflow to onboard customers with end-to-end, interoperable services and tooling.
+The workflow enables entities in the workflow to be collaborate on a vCon, while assuring all entities in the workflow are adhering to relevant PII regulations.

 ## Conventions and Definitions